 7 inches in diameter or smaller to work along edges or in tight spots where a large walk-behind floor polisher can't maneuver.

 Get various grit levels, ranging from about 16 to 3000 (the higher the number, the finer the abrasive level).
 You'll need two basic types of abrasives: Coarse diamond segments bonded in a metallic matrix for surface preparation and initial grinding (from 16 to 300 grit) and finer diamond segments embedded in a resin matrix for honing and final polishing (from 100 to 3000 grit).
 See summary of the Basic Polishing Steps.

-If the job requires removing thick elastomeric membranes, coatings, or mastics from an existing floor, it may be necessary to purchase a more aggressive grinding head specifically designed for removing heavy coatings and mastics, such as the T-Rex from HTC Professional Floor Systems or the Terrco Model 6200.
+If the job requires removing thick elastomeric membranes, coatings, or mastics from an existing floor, it may be necessary to purchase a more aggressive grinding head specifically designed for removing heavy coatings and mastics, such as the Terrco Model 6200.
 This tool achieve high removal rates, often completing the job after one pass.

 Buying tips: The choice of polishing abrasives depends on the condition of the surface and the hardness or softness of the material being polished.
 Consult with your supplier to determine the right diamond tooling to use for a particular application.
 A basic starter's kit should include at least three abrasives at each grit level.
 (Most suppliers color-code their diamond abrasives by grit level for easy identification.)
 Be sure the diamond tooling is sized to fit the satellite heads of your polisher.

 This is used to capture the dust generated from grinding of the concrete surface.
 Look for a machine capable of extracting about 99% of the dust from polishing (many of today's models do).
-For large scale jobs and ease of operation HTC Professional Floor Sytems has different size dust extractors for grinding and polishing.
+For large scale jobs and ease of operation there are different size dust extractors for grinding and polishing.